Nbrandwine/RKR/README.md

-# RKR
-# The backbone for Rival Kingdoms Reloaded
+# Rival Kingdoms Reloaded (RKR)

-Hello all,

-This is the backbone for the server of Rival Kingdoms Reloaded.
+-- This plugin is the backbone of the server Rival Kingdoms Reloaded.

-This is the official repo for the plugin under nbrandwine (Stryker_)
+-- This is the official plugin and git source for the plugin.

-If you would like to join our website and/or server, visit rk-reloaded.enjin.com

-Also Remo is gay
+-- It is (originally) developed by Zxios, Nbrandwine, and RJSamuel.